 Paul seemed frozen in time as he stared at Maya - not knowing if she was addressing him or the creature within.
 It was then that Paul realized that Maya might never have been been speaking to him.
 In his own self-righteousness he never considered that whatever these things were they may place no more significance upon humans than humans would a slug or an amoeba.

-His senses dull and feeble - smothered by exhaustion and the remnants of the Proxitol - Paul could feel Tal'Shen pressing into
+His senses dull and feeble - smothered by exhaustion and the remnants of the Proxitol - Paul could feel Tal'Shen pressing into his consciousness.

 To Conquer Land and SeaMaya gasped.
 She was too late.
 The transmutation had already begun.